 KEYWORDS: fluorescent magnetic microcapsules, Fe3O4 nanoparticles, wide-field illumination laser microscope, rat mesentery, blood flow, drug delivery

-ABSTRACT: Polyelectrolyte composite microcapsules are promising as targeted delivery systems for biomedical applications.
-However, the possibility of remote navigation and site-specific targeting of microcapsules under natural conditions of living organism still has not been clearly shown.
+ABSTRACT: Remote navigation and site specific targeting of biologically active compounds is one of the current challenges in development of drug delivery systems.
+Modern methods of micro- and nanofabrication allow us to make particles and capsules bearing cargo to deploy and possess magnetic properties to be externally addressed.
+In this work we explore multilayer composite magnetic microcapsules as targeted delivery systems under natural conditions of living organism involving in vitro and in vivo studies..
 Herein, we demonstrate magnetic addressing of fluorescent composite microcapsules with embedded magnetite nanoparticles in a blood flow environment.
-First, the possibility to visualize and capture the capsules by magnetic field was shown in vitro on artificial glass capillary employing wide-filed illumination laser microscope.
-Afterwards, the capsules were successfully trapped and retained in vivo on externally exposed rat mesentery microvessels.
+First, the visualization and capture of the capsules at defined blow flow by magnetic field was shown in vitro in artificial glass capillary employing wide-filed illumination laser microscope.
+Afterwards, the capsules were visualized and successfully trapped in vivo on externally exposed rat mesentery microvessels.
 Histological analysis showed that capsules infiltrate small mesenteric vessels whereas large vessels preserve the microcirculation.
-These results demonstrate that microcapsules can be effectively addressed in a blood flow and thus are promising as delivery system remotely navigated by magnetic field.
+The effect of magnetic field, including capsule retention at site upon its switching off, capsule preferential localization in bifurcation areas of vasculature is under discussion.
+The research outcome demonstrates that microcapsules can be effectively addressed in a blood flow what makes them promising delivery system with remote navigation by magnetic field.

 1. Introduction